7AtAri/ergonomic_pose_detect/learning_from_images/README.md

   ```{'lr': 0.001, 'h1': 1024, 'h2': 512, 'batch_size': 16, 'num_epochs': 100, 'seed': 23}```
 - KeypointScorer:\
   ```{'lr': 5e-05, 'h1': 512, 'h2': 1024, 'batch_size': 4, 'num_epochs': 200, 'seed': 1986}```

+For this model we did not calculate angles, since the structure was of the keypoints was different and more difficult than YOLO's.
+We assumed the models might also be fine without the angles.

 #### 4.4.2 Fine-Tuning